West Wilkes High School

 • Qualifying 12th graders will take the WorkKeys assessment

-• All students who take AP courses should plan to take the AP exams administered in May 2024.
+• All students who take AP courses should plan to take the AP exams administered in May 2025.
 If a student is enrolled in an AP course(s) and does not take the AP exam for that course(s), there will be a charge of $40 (per course) to the student for payment of the unused test(s).

 Junior Marshalls

 The weighted GPA will be calculated at the end of the 1st semester of the junior year for all juniors.
 The marshals will be determined starting with the student having the highest weighted GPA and continuing down the list until the appropriate number of students has been chosen.
+Junior Marshals must be 100% enrolled with Wilkes County Schools at West Wilkes High School to qualify for this honor.

 Honor Graduate Recognition Protocol